 Passing gas, while embarrassing, is generally normal and not a cause for concern.
 Acid reflux, however, cannot only be uncomfortable, but it can lead to health complications if left untreated.
 Both conditions involve the digestive tract, but is there really a link between acid reflux and gas?
 It’s possible that the two have some overlap.
 Certain treatments may help relieve symptoms for both.

-Gastroesophageal reflux disease (GERD)—also known as acid reflex disease— affects between 10 and 20 percent of the population in Western countries such as the United States.
+Gastroesophageal reflux disease (GERD) — also known as acid reflux disease — affects about 20 percent of the U.S. population, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 It’s a more serious form of the common condition known as gastroesophageal reflux (GER).
-GER occurs when the lower esophageal sphincter (a ring of muscles located in the esophagus that works as a valve between the esophagus and stomach) either opens spontaneously or doesn't close properly.
-This malfunction allows the contents of the stomach to ascend into the esophagus.
+GER occurs when the lower esophageal sphincter (LES), a ring of muscles located in the esophagus that works as a valve between the esophagus and stomach, either opens spontaneously or doesn't close properly.
+This malfunction allows the contents of the stomach to go back up into the esophagus.
 Digestive juices rise up with the food, causing the most common symptom: a frequent, burning pain known as acid indigestion or heartburn located in the middle abdomen.

 You’re considered to have GERD when reflux symptoms are persistent and chronic, occurring more than twice per week.
-People of all ages may suffer from GERD, although it’s most likely to occur in those between the ages of 60 and 70.
-Over 23 million Americans report experiencing acid reflux every day.
+People of all ages may suffer from GERD.
+It’s most likely to occur in those between the ages of 60 and 70.

 - beans (especially baked beans)